jonom/silverstripe-share-care/README.md

-# Share Care for SilverStripe
+# Share Care for Silverstripe

 When URLs are shared on social media a rich preview of the content may be generated to give the URL context.
 The goal of this module is to encourage CMS